-ICBCS is currently assessing the impact of the new requirements, with the aim of ensuring these are fully embedded within the group's operating model prior to the go-live date of 1 July 2025.
+ICBCS will continue to assess the impact of the new requirements, with the aim of ensuring these are fully embedded within the Group's operating model prior to the expected go-live date of 1 January 2027.

-ICBCS remains out of scope of the new binding leverage ratio requirement, which became effective in the UK from 1 January 2023 under the PRA Policy Statement 21/21 - "The UK leverage ratio framework"4.
+ICBCS remains out of scope of the binding leverage ratio requirement by way of a modification by consent as per the PRA's announcement dated 10 September 2024.
 However, the firm continues to manage its leverage risk, ensuring that it maintains a leverage ratio of above 3.25%, whilst meeting the ratio requirement with at least 75% CET1.